zalora/replicator/README.md

   * list   - list all channels defined in config file

-This command will fetch an SQL dump for channel `foo` defined in `channels.ini`, import it, set up master options and start replication:
+This command will create an SQL dump for channel `foo` defined in `channels.ini`, import it, set up master options and start replication:

     repl repl foo -f